-Those lacking certification bring in much lower salaries than APICS Certification in Production and Inventory Managements receive bigger paychecks (approximately $112K per year) than those without credentials.
-Acquiring certification to be a Certified Six Sigma Green Belts with credentials can live quite comfortably; median salaries come in at $79K annually.
-Michelin North America, Inc. workers who hold a Master of Business Administration (MBA) are also well compensated, earning $80K on average.
+Those lacking certification bring in much lower salaries than APICS Certification in Production and Inventory Managements receive bigger paychecks (approximately $112K annually) than those without credentials.
+Acquiring certification to be a Certified Six Sigma Green Belt is rewarded with median pay of $79K per year.
+Regarding salaries and education, Michelin North America, Inc. pays those with a Master of Business Administration (MBA) the most — around $80K.

 Benefits and Perks